Simple Javascript/CSS Jukebox Tutorial

 - the second section plays the song!

-- event.target identifies the clicked list item
+- event.target identifies the clicked button

 document.getElementsByTagName('audio')[songvalue]